ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

   // ...
 ```

+As we refactored our `addProduct` [action](/docs/api/action) into a [thunk](/docs/api/thunk) we don't need to import our [thunk](/docs/api/thunk) and dispatch it.

-Note how we also put an `await` before the dispatch to our `addProductToBasket` [thunk](/docs/api/thunk).
-When you dispatch a [thunk](/docs/api/thunk) you will always receive a `Promise`.
-This allows you to resolve the `Promise` and execute code after the [thunk](/docs/api/thunk) has completed.
-This allows us to maintain the logic where we set a flag indicating that the adding operation is in progress.
+Note that we have prefixed the dispatch of our [thunk](/docs/api/thunk) with the `await` keyword.
+[Thunk](/docs/api/thunk) always return a `Promise` when they are dispatched.
+When the `Promise` resolves you can be sure that the [thunk](/docs/api/thunk) has completed its execution.
+This is handy in our current case as it allows us to maintain the logic where we set a flag indicating that the adding operation is in progress.

-Now that you have made this change you will be able to run your application, testing the adding of a product to your basket.
+Once  you have made this change you will be able to run your application and then test the [thunk](/docs/api/thunk) by adding a product to your basket.

 ## Review

-We have successfully incorporated side effects within our store, with the ability to call actions to update state in response to the actions.
-In the next section we will introduce computed properties, which allow us to represent derived data whilst also introducing nice performance characteristics.
+We have successfully incorporated side effects within our [store](/docs/api/store) via a [thunk](/docs/api/thunk).
+In the next section we will introduce the [computed](/docs/api/computed) API, which allows us to represent derived data whilst also introducing nice performance characteristics.

 You can view the progress of our application refactor [here](https://codesandbox.io/s/easy-peasy-tutorial-actions-1e62s).